-And the third trick is to use spray smoke.
+The third trick is to use spray smoke.
 You can purchase this online for about $12.00 per can and it works much better than an actual smoke machine.

 The product name is Atmosphere Aerosol and while it is Non-toxic, Non-irritating and Ozone safe – it is listed as extremely flammable and you should not use it in an enclosed space near a heater or open flame.
 A single 8 oz can goes a long way and with a little practice can give you lots of options.